willkg/fillmore/docs/sentry.rst

 .. code-block:: python

-   from francis.libsentry import set_up_sentry
+   from fillmore.libsentry import set_up_sentry
-   from francis.scrubber import Scrubber, Rule
+   from fillmore.scrubber import Scrubber, Rule

    dsn = "some dsn"
    release = "some identifier for this release of this app"